pacific-hake/hake-assessment/README.md

 1. Change your working directory to the `doc` directory:
    `setwd(here::here("doc"))`
 1. Run `render()`
 1. The `hake.pdf` document will be built in the `doc` directory.
+The first time building the document in a new R session will take several minutes because the model RDS file have to be loaded.
+After that, the build will be quicker.

 Alternatively, in RStudio you can click the `knit` button while the file `000-launcher.rmd` is in focus.
 This requires that the hake package is installed on the machine.
-Doi that one of these ways:
+Do that one of these ways:
 - If you have the source repo locally:
   - If in RStudio, press `Ctrl-Shift-b`
   - If not in RStudio, run `devtools::install()`